clubcapra/markhor/README.md

 ## Overview

 Docker has been tested on Linux only.
 All the code has been installed in a docker in a two step process.
-There is "base" which contains all the dependencies and files that doesn't change often.
-Then there is "marhor" which contains the code of the robot.
+There is "base" package which contains all the dependencies and files that doesn't change often.
+Then there is "marhor" package which contains the code of the robot.
 This way, the building time of "markhor" is shorter.

-In github, the "base" is only updated if the file "Dockerfile. base" has been changed.
-The "markhor" is updated at each commit/push.
+In github, the "base" package (container) is only updated if the file [Dockerfile.base](/Dockerfile.base) has been changed.
+The "markhor" package (container) is updated at each commit/push.

 ## Usage